plast-lab/doop/README.md

 # Doop - Framework for Java Pointer Analysis

-This is the readme file for the Doop project.
-For more information, please consult the `documentation.md` file.
+The following serve as an introduction to the Doop project.
+For a detailed tutorial, please consult `docs/doop-101.md`.

-## Directory Structure
+## Getting Started

-The project contains the following directories:

-* *gradle*: contains the gradle wrapper (gradlew) files, which allows us to build, run and deploy the project without installing Gradle manually.
-* *lib*: the custom runtime dependencies of the project.
-* *logic*: the logic files (placed here and not in src/dist to allow running the analyses without installing the app).
+At its core, Doop is a collection of various analyses expressed in the form of Datalog rules--more specifically *LogiQL*, a Datalog dialect developed by [LogicBlox](http://www.logicblox.com/).
+As such, a core dependency is the commercial LogicBlox Datalog engine.
+An academic licence for the engine can be requested [here](http://www.logicblox.com/learn/academic-license-request-form/).
+Currently, Doop supports versions 3.9 and 3.10.

+For trouble-free configuration:

-* *src*: the Java/Groovy source files of the project.
+* The `LOGICBLOX_HOME` environment variable should point to the `logicblox` directory of the engine.

-It also contains the gradle build files (build.gradle and settings.gradle) and the gradle invocation scripts (gradlew and gradlew.bat).

-## Building Doop

-Building the Doop project refers to generating its runtime/distribution artifacts.

-To do so, we issue the following:

-    $ ./gradlew distZip

-This builds the project and creates the Doop distibution zip in the build/distributions directory.

-We can also issue the following:

-    $ ./gradlew distTar

-to create a tarball instead of a zip in the build/distributions directory.

-To generate both, we can issue:

-    $ ./gradlew distZip distTar

-## Installing Doop

-To install Doop, we need to:

-* extract the distribution zip or tarball in a directory of our choice.
+* The `DOOP_HOME` environment variable should point to the top-level directory of Doop.
+* The `LB_PAGER_FORCE_START` environment variable should be set to 1.
+(You will likely get an engine error about this, which becomes a warning with the flag.
+To eliminate, also set `LB_MEM_NOWARN` to 1.)
-* set the `$DOOP_HOME` environment variable to point to the above directory.
+* The `DOOP_JRE_LIB` environment variable should point to your JRE lib directory (see below--can be overridden with the `--jre-lib` option).
+JRE 6 or higher.
-* install the LogicBlox engine and set the environment variable `$LOGICBLOX_HOME` or use the `--lbhome` option upon each Doop invocation.
-Doop will take care of setting additional environment variables, such as `$PATH` and `$LD_LIBRARY_PATH`.
-* setup JRE 6 or higher.
-Neither Gradle nor Groovy is required to be installed manually.

-## Environment Variables

-Doop uses the following environment variables:

-* `DOOP_HOME`: the Doop home directory (required).
-* `DOOP_OUT`: the directory for output files (optional, defaults to `$DOOP_HOME/out`).
+* The `DOOP_OUT` environment variable could point to the output files directory (optional, defaults to `$DOOP_HOME/out`).
-* `DOOP_CACHE`: the directory for cached facts (optional, defaults to `$DOOP_HOME/cache`).
+* The `DOOP_CACHE` environment variable could point to the cached facts directory (optional, defaults to `$DOOP_HOME/cache`).

-* `DOOP_EXTERNALS`: the Doop externals directory (required, can be overridden with the `--externals` option).
-* `LOGICBLOX_HOME`: the LogicBlox home directory (required, can be overridden with the `--lbhome` option).
+## Benchmarks & JRE Lib

+For a variety of benchmarks, you could clone (or download) the [doop-benchmarks](https://bitbucket.org/yanniss/doop-benchmarks) repository.

+One important directory in that repository is `JREs`.
+It can be used for the `DOOP_JRE_LIB` environment variable.
+It contains certain java library files for different JRE versions, necessary for analysis purposes.
+If you would like to provide a custom JRE lib directory (e.g., to run analyses using different minor versions), you should follow the same file structure.
+For example, in order to analyze with JRE version 1.6, you need a `jre1.6` directory containing at least `jce.jar`, `jsse.jar` and `rt.jar`.

 ## Running Doop

-We can invoke Doop by issuing:

-    $ DOOP_HOME>./bin/doop [OPTIONS]...

-If you are familiar with the old Doop run scripts, the major difference is that the analysis and the jar(s) are treated as options and not as arguments.
-For example, the old Doop run script invocation:

-    $ >./run context-insensitive ./lib/asm-debug-all-4.1.jar

-should be given as follows in the new Java-based Doop:
+Doop only supports invocations from its home directory.
+The main options when running Doop are the analysis and the jar(s) options.
+For example, for a context-insensitive analysis on a jar file we issue:

-    $ DOOP_HOME>./bin/doop -a context-insensitive -j ./lib/asm-debug-all-4.1.jar
+    $ ./doop -a context-insensitive -j com.example.some.jar

-### Command line options
+### Common command line options
-To see the list of available options, issue:
+To see the list of available options (and valid argument values in certain cases), issue:

-    $ DOOP_HOME>./bin/doop -h
+    $ ./doop -h

 The options will be also shown if you run Doop without any arguments.

-The major command line options of Doop are the following:
+The major command line options are the following:

 #### Analysis (-a, --analysis)
+Mandatory.
 The name of the analysis to run.

 Example:

-    $ DOOP_HOME>./bin/doop -a context-insensitive
+    $ ./doop -a context-insensitive

-To see the list of available analyses run Doop with the `-h` flag.

-The analysis option is mandatory.

 #### Jar files  (-j, --jar)
+Mandatory.
 The jar file(s) to analyse.

 The jar option accepts multiple values and/or can be repeated multiple times.